Entanglement catalysis for quantum states and noisy channels: Acknowledgements

-This work was supported by the ``Quantum Optical Technologies'' project, carried out within the International Research Agendas programme of the Foundation for Polish Science co-financed by the European Union under the European Regional Development Fund and the ``Quantum Coherence and Entanglement for Quantum Technology'' project, carried out within the First Team programme of the Foundation for Polish Science co-financed by the European Union under the European Regional Development Fund.
+We thank Stanis\l{}aw Kurdzia\l{}ek, Rafa\l{} Demkowicz-Dobrza\'nski, and Wojciech G\'orecki for discussion.
+This work was supported by the ``Quantum Optical Technologies'' project, carried out within the International Research Agendas programme of the Foundation for Polish Science co-financed by the European Union under the European Regional Development Fund, the ``Quantum Coherence and Entanglement for Quantum Technology'' project, carried out within the First Team programme of the Foundation for Polish Science co-financed by the European Union under the European Regional Development Fund, and the National Science Centre, Poland, within the QuantERA II Programme (No 2021/03/Y/ST2/00178, acronym ExTRaQT) that has received funding from the European Union's Horizon 2020 research and innovation programme under Grant Agreement No 101017733.
+CD acknowledges support from the German Federal Ministry of Education and Research (BMBF) within the funding program ``quantum technologies -- from basic research to market'' in the joint project QSolid (grant number 13N16163).